Dr. Kai-Philipp Kairies working in a meetingDr. Kai-Philipp Kairies working in a meeting

 Apart from the significant capacity loss and increased internal resistance, plating also compromises battery safety.
 Lithium ions will find the shortest way to deposit, so they prefer locations that already have plating.
 This can lead to a localized growth that will eventually result in what’s called a lithium dendrite on the anode surface.
 Dendrites look a little bit like narrow trees with sharp branches.

 In the worst case, dendrites can pierce through the separator between the anode and cathode, causing a short circuit in the cell.
-Short circuits cause rapid cell self-discharge and can even lead to a thermal runaway, resulting in a battery fire.
+Short circuits cause rapid cell self-discharge and can even lead to a thermal runaway.

-A similar approach can be utilized for a relaxation phase after a plating event, where the voltage will first relax towards the metallic lithium potential on the surface and, over time, as some of the lithium diffuses back into the anode, cause a transition to the normal graphite anode potential.
+Another approach is to observe the cell voltage during the relaxation phase right after a plating event.
+When plating occurs, the voltage initially shifts toward the metallic lithium potential on the surface.
+Over time, as some of the lithium diffuses back into the anode, it transitions back to the normal graphite anode potential.

 With the use of battery safety analytics, continuous safety monitoring can recognize early signs of a failure and unsafe behavior that could be caused by lithium plating.
 ACCURE's cloud-based battery analytics solutions also have access to larger data sets that help in understanding the plating indicators and inform the development of new algorithms and the application of existing analytic methods to prevent plating before it can happen.
 Various use cases can provide different insights, helping make the methods more robust and reliable.